U.S. House passes gun control bill after Buffalo, Uvalde attacks

 The House bill also includes incentives designed to increase the use of safe gun storage devises and creates penalties for violating safe storage requirements, providing for a fine and imprisonment of up to five years if a gun is not properly stored and is subsequently used by a minor to injure or kill themselves or another individual.

-It also builds on the Biden administration's executive action banning fast-action "bump-stock" devices and "ghost guns" that are assembled without serial numbers.
+It also builds on executive actions banning fast-action “bump stock” devices and “ghost guns” that are assembled without serial numbers.

+White House press secretary Karine Jean-Pierre hailed the House bill, tweeting, “We continue to work hard with both parties to save lives and stand up for families.”

+Five Republicans voted for the bill: Reps.
+Brian Fitzpatrick of Pennsylvania, Anthony Gonzalez of Ohio, Chris Jacobs of New York, Adam Kinzinger of Illinois and Fred Upton of Michigan.
+Only Fitzpatrick is seeking reelection.
+On the Democratic side, Reps.
+Jared Golden of Maine and Kurt Schrader of Oregon were the only no votes.
+Schrader lost his reelection bid in the Democratic primary.
+Golden faces a competitive election in November.

 The House is also expected to approve a bill Thursday that would allow families, police and others to ask federal courts to order the removal of firearms from people who are believed to be at extreme risk of harming themselves or others.